 The Spanish government rejected the U.S. ultimatum and immediately severed diplomatic relations with the United States.
 McKinley responded by implementing a naval blockade of Cuba on April 22 and issued a call for 125,000 military volunteers the following day.
 That same day, Spain declared war on the United States, and the U.S. Congress voted to go to war against Spain on April 25.

-On July 26, at the behest of the Spanish government, the French ambassador in Washington, Jules Cambon, approached the McKinley Administration to discuss peace terms, and a cease-fire was signed on August 12.
-The war officially ended four months later, when the U.S. and Spanish governments signed the Treaty of Paris on December 10, 1898.
+On July 26, at the behest of the Spanish government, the French ambassador in Washington, Jules Cambon, approached the McKinley Administration to discuss peace terms.
+A cease-fire was signed on August 12.
+The war officially ended four months later when the U.S. and Spanish governments signed the Treaty of Paris on December 10, 1898.
 Apart from guaranteeing the independence of Cuba, the treaty also forced Spain to cede Guam and Puerto Rico to the United States.
-Spain also agreed to sell the Philippines to the United States for the sum of $20 million.
+Spain also agreed to sell the Philippines to the United States for $20 million.
 The U.S. Senate ratified the treaty on February 6, 1899, by a margin of only one vote.